couchbase/couchbase-lite-core/Replicator/tests/data/README.md

 4. Open another shell at this directory
 5. `sync_gateway ssl_config.json`

 This uses a self-signed certificate.
-You can find a copy of the certificate at `sg_cert.pem`; the private key is `privkey.pem`.
+You can find a copy of the certificate at `sg_cert.pem`; the private key is `sg_key.pem`.

 There is a third configuration file `client_ssl_config.json` for enabling TLS client certificate support in Sync Gateway, which is (as of November 2019) an in-progress unsupported feature.